JUNE LITERARY BIRTHDAYS

 - British suspense novelist Winston (Mawdsley) Graham (1910; d.2003), whose novel Marnie was made into a film by Alfred Hitchcock

-- Polish-American poet Czeslaw Milosz (1911; d.2004)
+- Polish-American poet Czeslaw Milosz (1911; d.2004), who won the 1980 Nobel Prize in Literature

 - popular American children's author and illustrator David McPhail (1940)